 Apache Cassandra (http://cassandra.apache.org/) is a popular, solid and reliable datastore used at major companies like Netflix and Facebook.
-It excels in securely storing data in both single-datacenter or multi-datacenter setups with a good performance and a fail-tolerant architecture.
+It excels at securely storing data in both single-datacenter or multi-datacenter setups by providing good performance and a fail-tolerant architecture.

-We recommend putting Cassandra on performant machines with a generous amount of CPU and Memory, like AWS m4.xlarge instances.
+Cassandra performs best on machines with a generous amount of CPU and Memory, like AWS m4.xlarge instances.
 Please review the following white papers to assist with sizing and configuring Cassandra:

 When it comes to scaling Kong, you need to keep in mind that you will mostly need to scale Kong’s server and eventually ensure its datastore is not a single point of failure in your infrastructure.

 Scaling the Kong Server up or down is fairly easy.
 Each server is stateless meaning you can add or remove as many nodes under the load balancer as you want as long as they point to the same datastore.

 Be aware that terminating a node might interrupt any ongoing HTTP requests on that server, so you want to make sure that before terminating the node, all HTTP requests have been processed.

 Scaling the datastore should not be your main concern, mostly because as mentioned before, Kong maintains its own cache, so expect your datastore’s traffic to be relatively quiet.

 However, keep in mind that it is always a good practice to ensure your infrastructure does not contain single points of failure (SPOF).
 As such, closely monitor your datastore, and ensure replication of your data.

 If you use Cassandra, one of its main advantages is its easy-to-use replication capabilities due to its distributed nature.
 Make sure to read the documentation pointed out by the Cassandra section of this FAQ.